Setting Permissions for a Shared File in Excel (3 Handy Approaches)

 • Confirm the password by entering the password on the Reenter password to proceed field.

-• Again, this will take us back to the Allow Users to Edit Ranges dialog box.
+• This will take you back to the Allow Users to Edit Ranges dialog box.

 • Click on Permission if you want to make the worksheet more restricted.

-• This will appear as a dialog name Permission for Range 1.
-We don’t want to make any other changes so click on Cancel.
+• This will show the dialog box Permission for Range 1.
+We don’t want to make any other changes, so click on Cancel.

-• To unprotect the sheet, click on Protect Sheet bottom left of the dialog.
+• Click on Protect Sheet bottom left of the dialog.

 Note: To change an already existing editable range, check the option labeled Ranges unlocked by a password when the sheet is protected.
 Then select Modify from the drop-down menu.